 Five things happened to our ancestors on the 17th of Tammuz: 1) The tablets were broken, 2) the continuous [daily offering in the Temple] ceased, 3) The city [walls] were breached, 4) Apustumus burned the Torah, 5) A graven image [idol] was placed in the Sanctuary [by Menashe] – Mishne Taanit 26a-b

-We now begin the saddest period in the year called ‘The Three Weeks’ – Tammuz 17-Av 9 – commemorating the destruction of both Holy Temples in Jerusalem, the first Temple 2438 years ago, the second one 1948 years ago.
+We now begin the saddest period in the year called ‘The Three Weeks’ – Tammuz 17-Av 9 – commemorating the destruction of both Holy Temples in Jerusalem, the first Temple over 2400 years ago, the second one over 1950 years ago.

 Thousands of years have passed.
 Why would we still be mourning the destruction of a… building?!
 True, it was a holy edifice, the holiest on Earth.
 But it was still a structure of stone.
 What did this building carry that would cause millions of people to continue grieving over its loss, and praying for its restoration?

 The answer is that the Temple wasn’t a mere structure of bricks and mortar.
 It was a window – a literal gate – between heaven and earth.
 “Build Me a Sanctuary,” G-d says, “and I will rest among you.”